A Global Perspective for Duke Divinity School

-The International Studies Committee of Duke Divinity School serves as an ongoing resource to welcome and accommodate the students from other countries who make a significant contribution to the community.
+The International Studies Committee of Duke Divinity School serves as an ongoing resource to welcome and accommodate students from other countries who make a significant contribution to the community.
 The Internationally Minded People of Faith (IMPF) extends that hospitality on behalf of the student population of the Divinity School, including the organization of an international worship service each semester.
 Every year, the school has about a dozen international students from various countries.
-The school also is a strong proponent of international students receiving the fundamental theological training in their home country.
+The school also is a strong proponent of international students receiving fundamental theological training in their home country.

 In addition to courses in world Christianity and courses in the history of religion administered by the Graduate Program in Religion, various departments within the Divinity School offer courses related to international studies.

-As complement to the course offerings, the Lecture Program Committee and the Office of Black Church Studies bring a succession of distinguished scholars and church leaders to speak in the school.
+As a complement to the course offerings, the Lecture Program Committee and the Office of Black Church Studies bring a succession of distinguished scholars and church leaders to speak in the school.
 Among these have been Lesslie Newbigin, Gustavo Gutierrez, Kwane Bediako, Njongokulu Ndungane, Jacques Dupuis, Dana Robert, and Cornelius van der Kooi.

 On occasion, Duke Divinity faculty offer courses that include a travel component as part of the course (e.g., Tour of Turkey (Church History 766/New Testament 755) and Readings of Our Lives: Contemporary African Bible Interpretations (Old Testament 807)).
 In an effort to sustain its commitment to the Peru Initiative envisioned by the late Dr. Fredrick Herzog, the Divinity School has sent students, staff, and alumni to various locations within the country to conduct clergy education workshops during spring break.

 Student Partnerships and Exchanges